History, tourist information, and nearby accommodation

 There are three public car parks serving Rydal Water.
 One is at Cote How, at the eastern end of the lake, on a minor road off the A591.
 There are two car parks at White Moss Common at the west end of the lake, one on each side of the A591.

 Our family enjoyed a very scenic circular walk around the lake.
 We started at White Moss Common car park, but you could just as easily start at Cote How.
-A footpath follows the souther shore of the lake, where there are no roads, and swings up to cross the River Rothay via a footbridge.
+A footpath follows the southern shore of the lake, where there are no roads, and swings up to cross the River Rothay via a footbridge.

 You then have to cross the A591 and rejoin the trail as it passes the gates of Rydal Mount before swinging east again behind the Rydal Mount estate and following the slope of Nab Scar westward back to White Moss Common.
 The walk is about 3km (roughly 1.8 miles) long and takes 60-90 minutes, depending on how often you stop to admire the views.
 Near White Moss Common is a lovely little waterfall close to the trail.

 Another popular walk starts at White Moss Common car park and follows the River Rothay, through Penny Rock Wood to the base of Loughrigg Fell.
-You cross a fotbridge and ascend a series of switchbacks as you climb Loughrigg Terrace and arrive at length atop the Fell, with wonderful views over Rydal Water and Grasmere Lake to the north.
+You cross a footbridge and ascend a series of switchbacks as you climb Loughrigg Terrace and arrive at length atop the Fell, with wonderful views over Rydal Water and Grasmere Lake to the north.

 About Rydal Water